hundredplusfive/Design-Project/README.md

 - demacates the entire floor plan into segments with coressponding start points

 How to use:

 (1) Create floor plan or obstacles = using the mouse, click + hold + drag the cursor on the preferred grids

-(2) Erase grid status (from occupied to unoccupied) = using the mouse, click onnce on the selected grid
+(2) Erase grid status (from occupied to unoccupied) =
+    1. Hover the mouse cursor on the selected grid
+    2. Keyboad press of 'c' or 'C'

 (3) Create square or rectangular segements =
     1. keyboard press of 'd' or 'd' to start the segment marking sequence